arun-techarch/python-projects/04-oracle-api/README.md

 4. Click Test — you should see Status: Success.
 5. Click Connect to open a SQL Worksheet.

-> If SQL Developer cannot connect from the host to localhost:1521, check:

-> Is the container running? (docker ps)

-> Did you map port 1521 (e.g. -p 1521:1521)?

-> Any local firewall blocking 1521?

 #### 7. Clean up

 Stop and remove container and volumes: